kelson8/fivem-scripts/README.md

 # Features
-* ch_vehiclecontrol
+* kc_vehiclecontrol
 * Adds hood and trunk control with page up and page down buttons.
 * Adds Window controls with delete and insert.

 ---
-* ch_warps - Add support for the custom teleport markers on the map that can be defined in [locations_c.lua](https://git.internal.kelsoncraft.net/kelson8/fivem-scripts/src/branch/main/ch_warps/locations_c.lua)
+* kc_warps - Add support for the custom teleport markers on the map that can be defined in [locations_c.lua](https://github.com/kelson8/fivem-scripts/blob/main/kc_warps/locations_c.lua)

-*  ch_teleporter - Basic teleport system for players located in [ch_teleporter](https://git.internal.kelsoncraft.net/kelson8/fivem-scripts/src/branch/main/ch_teleporter)
+*  kc_teleporter - Basic teleport system for players located in [kc_teleporter](https://github.com/kelson8/fivem-scripts/tree/main/kc_teleporter)

-* ch_car - Add save personal vehicles, spawn vehicles with command, spawn random car from list.
+* kc_car - Add save personal vehicles, spawn vehicles with command, spawn random car from list.
  This can add a vehicle with a custom blip, I don't think I figured out how to make the blip disappear if the vehicle explodes though.
-Located here [ch_car](https://git.internal.kelsoncraft.net/kelson8/fivem-scripts/src/branch/main/ch_car)
+Located here [kc_car](https://github.com/kelson8/fivem-scripts/tree/main/kc_car)

-* ch_gamemode - Basic onClientMapStart resource
+* kc_gamemode - Basic onClientMapStart resource
-* ch_map - Basic map with locations, this needs to be setup to work with a config.
+* kc_map - Basic map with locations, this needs to be setup to work with a config.
 ---
-* ch_menu - Basic menu using nativeui, I would rather use the ScaleformUi one
+* kc_menu - Basic menu using nativeui, I would rather use the ScaleformUi one
-* ch_messages - Currently just death messages.
+* kc_messages - Currently just death messages.

-* ch_player - Get players interior, current position, teleport to spawn, suicide option, check max wanted level.
+* kc_player - Get players interior, current position, teleport to spawn, suicide option, check max wanted level.

-* ch_weapon - Give players a weapon with a command, attatchment option not working yet.
+* kc_weapon - Give players a weapon with a command, attatchment option not working yet.
 This needs to be setup to get the weapon to spawn in with from the config.

 #### Testing Features
-* ch_database - Testing database functions, currently prints vehicles out of the database.
+* kc_database - Testing database functions, currently prints vehicles out of the database.
-* ch_typescript - Testing typescript fivem functions.
+* kc_typescript - Testing typescript fivem functions.
-* ch_nui - Testing nui functions with javascript.
+* kc_nui - Testing nui functions with javascript.
-* ch_test -
+* kc_test -
 * Population functions - taken the idea for a config and for enabling/disabling police into my own resource so I know where it is at.
 * Helicopter testing - check if vehicle has searchlight, toggle searchlight.
 * Ped Test - spawn peds to fight.